 A NEW VISION FOR YOUNG ADULT MINISTRY

 A mission as large as this needed more than beautiful design and captivating videos.
-In order to truly unite the young adult community, the Office needed a strategic plan to guide them the journey ahead.
+In order to truly unite the young adult community, the event team needed a strategic communication plan to guide them the journey ahead.

 VIDEO & DESIGN

 We believe that video and design are about expressing identity.
 For the Church of Dallas, we express that identity as one that is unified, self-sacrificing and on fire for faith – much like the Church in the Book of Acts.
 We knew that our video and design would be the first place to invite that identity to flourish.

 Our video and design speaks the revolutionary language of the brand and movement of The 635, and aims to capture the feeling of the “upper room.”
 We also produced a variety of captivating print and digital marketing materials, including a series of short films based on the Book of Acts.

 Armed with new momentum and unity in diocesan-wide young adult leadership, the 635 team was able to better speak to the specific needs of young adult ministers in their local ministry.
 Now the 635 is a year old and it continues to shift the spiritual landscape of the city.
 The 635 is creating a model for Catholic young adult ministry while supporting ministers and young adults in their journey of faith and continued discipleship.